Education Opportunity Account Program

 Kentucky’s Education Opportunity Account Program is the country’s first tax credit-funded ESA and has the potential to help thousands of Kentuckians obtain the educational services that best fit their needs.
 However, policymakers could do more to expand educational opportunity.

-Eligibility for the ESAs is limited to students from families earning up to 175 of the federal free-and-reduced-price lunch program (the equivalent of 323.75 percent of the federal poverty line), and only those currently living in the state’s eight largest counties may use EOAs for private schools.
+Eligibility for the ESAs is limited to students from families earning up to 175 percent of the federal free-and-reduced-price lunch program (the equivalent of 323.75 percent of the federal poverty line), and only those currently living in the state’s eight largest counties may use EOAs for private schools.
 This limitation hampers potential growth of educational options in rural areas of Kentucky.

 The value of each ESA is only about $4,600 at most and declines as income rises.
 That’s less than one-third of the average expenditure per student at Kentucky’s district schools.
 Moreover, the program provides only $25 million in tax credits for donations to the account-granting organizations.
 At most, the program will be able to serve only about 5,000 students, or about 0.8 percent of Kentucky’s K–12 student population.